Azure/ObjectDetectionUsingCntk/README.md

 Here now a few tips on how to find good parameters / design a good training set:
 - Select images carefully and perform annotations identically across all images.
 Typically, all objects in the image need to be annotated, even if the image contains many of them.
 It is common practice to remove such cluttered images.
 This is similarly true also for images where one is uncertain about the label of an object or where it is unclear whether the object should even be annotated (e.g. due to truncation, occlusion, motion blur, etc.).
 - During Region-of-Interest generation in step 1, all ROIs which are deemed too small, too big, etc. are discarded.
 This filtering step relies on thresholds on the respective properties and are defined in `PARAMETERS.py` (paragraph "ROI generation").
 Visualizing the generated ROIs helps tremendously for debugging and can be done either while computing the ROIs in the script `1_computeRois.py` itself, or by visualizing the CNTK training files using the script `B2_cntkVisualizeInputs.py`.
 In addition, script `B1_evaluateRois.py` computes the percentage of annotated ground truth objects that are covered by one or more ROI (i.e. recall).
+Generally the more ROIs (variable `cntk_nrRois`) the better the accuracy, but at slower training and scoring speeds.
 - Training a linear SVM (step 4) is relatively robust and hence for most problems the corresponding parameters in `PARAMETERS.py` (paragraph "svm training") do not need to be modified.
 The evaluation script `5_evaluateResults.py` can be used to verify that the SVM successfully learned to capture the training data (typically the APs are above 0.5).
 - Training a Neural Network (part 2) is significantly more difficult, and often requires expert knowledge to make the network converge to a good solution (see [Michael Nielsen's](http://neuralnetworksanddeeplearning.com/) great introduction to Deep Neural Networks).
 The arguably most important parameter here is the learning rate (parameter `cntk_lr_per_image`).